Shrekie/BeatFinder/README.md

 Great library to use for recording of google tab stream: https://github.com/streamproc/MediaStreamRecorder

-Use this library to record chrome tab: https://developer.chrome.com/extensions/tabCapture
+Use this call to record chrome tab: https://developer.chrome.com/extensions/tabCapture

-I must also mention this for the wacky flip: https://nnattawat.github.io/flip/
+I must also mention this for the flip: https://nnattawat.github.io/flip/

 <a href="https://chrome.google.com/webstore/detail/beatfinder/ndenpgejcjbklgdhdhimhdbfbcnbknpg" target="blank">Store<a>